 The 50 mile run begins in the finish area.
 To calibrate the distance to exactly 50 miles, Tom Bunk and Craig Swartwout (Trail Marking and Race Course Management), measure and re-measure distances each year, as subtle changes are continuously made to the 50 mile race course.
 The 50 mile course will be marked with WHITE ground arrows.
 While the course tops numerous hills, none of them are extremely long or overly steep in nature, but they are incessant.
 The terrain consists of mostly single track dirt, rocky and tree rooted trail that runs through pinewoods, hardwood forests, and rolling prairie lands, a little bit of everything.
 We hope you enjoy our little bit of heaven.

 For simplicity, the 50 mile race course can be broken into three basic sections:

 Section 1 is the Nordic Ski Trail to Confusion Corner.
 Designed as a cross country ski trail, this 9.08 mile section is one loop of the outer trail (Blue Loop — See Section 1 Description on next page).
-Referring to the race map, you are running in a clockwise direction starting from AS 2 passing AS 3 (offset to your left in the pines) and proceeding to AS 1 (expect only fluids at AS 1) and returning to AS 2 for the 9.08 miles.
+Referring to the race map, you are running in a clockwise direction starting from AS 2 passing AS 3 (offset to your left in the pines) and proceeding to AS 1 and returning to AS 2 for the 9.08 miles.
 Then, you continue in a clockwise direction to AS 3 again (1.6 miles) and cross Bluff road running up the horse trails for .5 miles until you reach Confusion Corner.
 The total distance on the Nordic Trail is 10.68 miles.
 Only 39.3 to go!

 The Nordic trails are very wide and scenic.
 This 9.0 mile loop is very representative of the glacial topography and natural diversity that you can expect in the Kettle Moraine.
 As a cross country ski trail, it provides every type of terrain imaginable for skiing.